Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Notation and Preliminaries

 The weighted stochastic graph is denoted by $G=(V,E)$, with the weight and probability of being active being denoted by $w_e$ and $p_e$, respectively, for each edge $e\in E$.
 The patience parameter is denoted by $t_v$ for each vertex $v\in V$.
 Given any problem instance defined by these values, finding the optimal probing algorithm is computationally challenging \citep{bansal2012lp}.
 For $c\le1$, a probing algorithm is said to be \textit{$c$-approximate} if its expected weight matched is at least $c$ times that of the optimal probing algorithm, for any problem instance.
 The following LP relaxation is commonly used to derive computationally efficient probing algorithms.

 Note that we have let $\delta(v)$ denote the set of edges incident to a vertex $v$.
 The variable $y_{e}\in[0,1]$ corresponds to the probability of probing edge $e$.
 The variable $z_{e}$ is then the probability that edge $e$ is included in the matching (that is, it is both active and probed).
 Constraint~\eqref{eq:lp-1match} for a vertex $v\in V$ is the \emph{matching constraint}: it is satisfied when $v$ is matched to at most one of its neighbors in expectation.
 Constraint~\eqref{eq:lp-tprobes} for a vertex $v\in V$ is the \emph{patience constraint}: it is satisfied when at most $t_{v}$ edges incident to $v$ are probed in expectation.
+We note that for a solution $(y_e)_{e \in E}$ to \eqref{lp:matching}, we denote $y(S) := \sum_{e \in S} y_e$ for $S \subseteq E$.

 \begin{lemma}[\citet{bansal2012lp}] For any problem instance, the optimal objective value $\LP$ is an upper bound on the expected weight matched by any optimal probing algorithm. \end{lemma}